IamjustaOversizedKidddoo/CODE-NOIR/README.md

 EXPLANATION
 ```

-This separation is important.

 The AI should not be responsible for inventing the architecture.

-The analysis layer establishes what can be supported from the repository.
+The analysis layer establishes what can be supported by repository evidence.

-The AI explains that evidence to the user.
+The AI explains that evidence.

 ---

-# Grounding Model
+# 🔎 Grounding & Uncertainty

-CODE NOIR is designed around the following pipeline:
+CODE NOIR follows an evidence-oriented reasoning model:

 ```text
 STATIC FACT